Peptides vs Ozempic: Cost, Access, and What Nobody Tells You

 Research-grade semaglutide is manufactured for laboratory and research purposes.
 It comes as a lyophilized (freeze-dried) powder that researchers reconstitute with bacteriostatic water.
 It’s available without a prescription because it’s sold for research use, not as a medication.

 The STEP clinical trials showed that semaglutide 2.4mg produced an average weight loss of 14.9% to 17.4% of body weight over 68 weeks.
 In the two-year STEP 5 trial, participants maintained an average 15.2% weight loss (PMC9556320).
-Those results came from the molecule itself — not from the brand name on the box.
+Those results demonstrated the clinical potential of the semaglutide compound in controlled research settings.

 Beyond Semaglutide: The Next Generation